-The integration of MLz with the z16 Accelerator enables the efficient execution of ONNX models, allowing organizations to leverage the power of their mainframe infrastructure for high-performance machine learning applications.
-Exploits the new Telum chip in the z16 to further enhance performance of scoring services.
-Realize true AI at scale by scoring every transaction with low single digit millisecond response times.
+The integration of MLz with the z16 Accelerator enables the efficient execution of ONNX models, allowing organizations to use the power of their mainframe infrastructure for high-performance machine learning applications.
+The integration uses the Telum chip in the z16 to further enhance the performance of scoring services.
+Realize true AI at scale by scoring every transaction with low single-digit millisecond response times.